jperkel/todo_list/README.md

 13 2021-05-06 2021-05-13 55 days   Genomics       Pages pass
 ```

+The script expects columns ending with `_done` to include either TRUE or FALSE to indicate a given task has been completed.

+# License
 Copyright 2021 Jeffrey M. Perkel

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: